SQream/sqream_docs/connecting_to_sqream/client_drivers/python/index.rst

    res = engine.execute('insert into test values (5), (6)')
    res = engine.execute('select * from test')

-Pulling a table into Pandas
+Pulling a Table into Pandas
 ---------------------------------

-In this example, we use the URL method to create the connection string.
+The following example shows how to pull a table in Pandas.
+This examples uses the URL method to create the connection string:

 .. code-block:: python